 Next, list all the challenges you encounter in your job and how those situations cost your company time and money.

 Also, invite your boss to attend as well.
-Our 2018 program has plenty of sessions and workshops for managers, including meeting with managers from industry-leading companies.
+Our upcoming 2019 program has plenty of sessions and workshops for managers, including meeting with managers from industry-leading companies.

 Add supporting information

 Include comments from previous attendees in your business case.
 While you may not make thousands of dollars more in future negotiations as a result of attending as one attendee did, chances are that the data offered in the sessions and workshops offered at LavaCon will make you better informed and more productive.
 In the long run, LavaCon will save your company much more than the cost of attending.